-Currently, the card’s welcome bonus is 100,000 bonus points after spending $3,000 on purchases in the first three months of account opening.
+Currently, the card’s sign-up bonus is 3 Free Nights (worth up to 150,000 bonus points) after spending $3,000 on purchases in the first three months of account opening.

 Also, you may not want to use all your points in one go, especially not for just a few nights.
 If you want to earn a hotel credit card sign-up bonus and get as many nights out of it as possible, this card may not be the right fit until the limited-time offer expires.

 A lot of the ongoing value this hotel card provides comes through its rewards program.
 Cardholders will earn up to 17x points per dollar on eligible purchases at Marriott properties — that’s 6x points per dollar from the credit card, 10x points per dollar as a Marriott Bonvoy member and 1x point per dollar for having Silver Elite Status, which is automatic with the card.